Historical/temporal necessities/possibilities, and a logical theory of them in branching time: Concluding remarks

 \subsection{Acknowledgments}

-I would like to thank Valentin Goranko and Woxuan Zhou for their great help with this paper.
-Thanks also go to Haiqiang Dai, Jiahong Guo, Stefan Petkov, Yiwen Zhan, and the audience of logic seminars at Beijing Normal University and Shandong University.
-This research was supported by the National Social Science Foundation of China (No. 19BZX137).
+We thank Valentin Goranko, Maria Aloni, Luca Incurvati, Paul McNamara, Frank Veltman, and Hugh Reilly for their help with this paper.
+Thanks also go to the audience at Nicolaus Copernicus University in Toru\'{n}, Beijing Normal University, Shandong University, Hubei University, Hebei University, and Tsinghua University.